oliwur/directory_stat_exporter/README.md

 ## exports
 - `dirstat_files_in_dir`: number of files in directory
 - `dirstat_oldest_file_time`: timestamp (unix time) of oldest file in dir
+- `dirstat_current_timestamp`: the current timestamp. because it's not provieded by prometheus (or I was not able to find it.)

 ## todos
 - make sure only files are counted (done)